kukulaka/kukulaka.github.io/README.md

 - [x] Setup up linting rules (ESLINT and Prettier) and precommit hook
 - [x] Basic SEO setup using metadata in header `public/index.html` and a v.basic site map
 - [x] Create function that can be used to fetch data from endpoint
+- [x] Create Textbox search atom
+- [x] Restructure project to make sure storybook def and tests are at relevent levels
+- [x] Fetch search data when 2 or more characters are entered and use endpoint https://www.rentalcars.com/FTSAutocomplete.do?solrIndex=fts_en&solrRows={numberRow}&solrTerm={searchTerm}
+- [x] show max 6 search results

+### Other notes
+I should have used MUI for the input as this would have been much quicker to impliment.
+My implimentation is a little janky as the child div resizes the search container on focus :sad_face:
+Testing needs to be expanded upon for coverage of all components.
+Again, I did not have time to impliment this.
+Should DEFINETLY Mock the API call, but again, did not have time.

 ## Testing